 JDiskReport runs on Java 7 and Java 8.
 Make sure Java is installed, before you install JDiskReport.
 The tool has been tested on Windows, Mac, and Linux; it runs also on Solaris and other Java enabled operating systems.
 If you have Java 9, use the JDiskReport 2 preview.

 Windows, Mac OS X, Linux, Solaris, Java enabled OS, Web start (if Java is installed on your computer, Web Start downloads, runs, and automatically updates JDiskReport with just one click.)

 JDiskReport 2 Preview

-This version is much more raw than other releases that you have downloaded from JGoodies in the past.
-You cannot click in the size pie, and cannot easily see the scan progress.
-On the other hand, JDiskReport 2 can be run as a cron job (executed in the background), provides more information, and has seen a slight cleanup.
-Make sure you check out the extra views in the “More” (…) menu in the tool bar.
+This version is more raw than other releases that you have downloaded from JGoodies in the past.
+It lacks some features (you cannot click in the size pie´), but has some adva: it can be run as a cron job (executed in the background), provides more information, and has seen a slight cleanup.
+Make sure you check out the extra views in the “More” (…) menu in the tool bar..

 Since I update the preview frequently, you can run it per Java Web Start only.
 This ensures that you’ll automatically get the latest version.
 If you enable the Java console in the Java Control Panel, scan details will be visible in the console.